-All in-person speakers (other than workshop speakers) must check in at the Speaker Ready Room (Sheraton 1 on level 4) the day before their presentation to upload and test their talk.
+All in-person speakers (other than workshop speakers) must check in at the Speaker Ready Room (Sunset 1l) the day before their presentation to upload and test their talk.
 You will be able to test the equipment, view your slides, and run through your presentation if necessary.
 Technical support will be there to help you with any challenges.
 On the day of their presentation, speakers should arrive at the meeting room (see the schedule of events to find out where your presentation room is) 30 minutes prior to the beginning of their session to check in with the session chair and for up-to-date instructions.
 You will not be able to upload your talk in the meeting room.
 Please note that all speakers, regardless of their format (in-person or virtual) will receive a zoom link for the session.
 In-person presenters can ignore that automated information.
 Your slides will be available in the session room after you visit the Speaker Ready Room.
 Presenters should NOT change any settings on the presentation computer in the meeting room as that may impact the online audience and session recordings.

 The speaker ready room will be open at the following times:

-To keep the session on time and allow people to move between concurrent platform sessions, the session chair may alert you as follows:
+To keep the session on time and allow people to move between concurrent sessions, the session chair may alert you as follows:

 Your session chair will select and read attendee questions that are submitted in the Q&A window as well as questions posed by the in-person audience.
 Remember to check your talk in the app as people may leave you a question there as well.